 There are plenty more apartment options on offer on Airbnb.
 I normally use Booking to find hotels, and Airbnb if I’m specifically after an apartment as they have a great selection.

-If you’re already a member of Airbnb and found this post helpful, please consider booking your next apartment through my link.
+If you found this post helpful, please consider booking your next apartment through my link.
 If you do this, I'll earn a small commission while the price for you is the same.
 Income like this means I can travel independently and create new content.